 DEADLINE TO CHANGE A FINAL GRADE

 A faculty member may change a grade he or she has assigned no later than 12 months after the original grade submission deadline.
 After this time the students and instructor must petition the appropriate academic review board for an exception to the grade change policy.
 Once a student's degree is conferred, the student's academic statistics are considered final and no grade changes are permitted.
-This policy is effective as of fall 2009.

 DEAN' S LIST